dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 serialization mechanism and its clients.
 For instance, index key types, table row types, etc. are registered in SimpleDBM's ``ObjectRegistry`` and thereby made available to SimpleDBM.
-You will see how this is done when we discuss Tables_ and Indexes_.
+You will see how this is done when we discuss Tables and Indexes.

-To allow SimpleDBM to deserialize (unmarshall) an object from a byte-stream, you must assign a unique 2-byte (short) type code to the class, and register a ``ObjectFactory`` implementation with the ``ObjectRegistry``.
+To allow SimpleDBM to serialize and deserialize an object from a byte-stream, you must:

+1. Assign a unique 2-byte (short) type code to the class.
 Because the type code gets recorded in persistent storage, it must be stable, i.e., once registered, the type code association for a class must remain constant for the life span of the the database.

+2. Ensure that the class implements a constructor that takes a ByteBuffer argument.
+The constructor should expect the first two bytes to contain the typecode for the class.

+3. Ensure that the class implements the Storable interface.
+The stored length of an object of the class must allow for the 2-byte type code.

+4. Provide an implementation of the ``org.simpledbm.rss.api.registry.ObjectFactory`` interface, and register this implementation with the ``ObjectRegistry``.

 An important consideration is to ensure that all the required classes are available to a SimpleDBM RSS instance at startup.

 A limitation of the current design is that the type registrations are not held in persistent storage.
-Since all types must be available to SimpleDBM server when it is starting up (as these may be involved in recovery) you need to ensure that custom types are registered to the ``ObjectRegistry`` immediately after the server instance is created, but before the server is started.
+Since all type mappings must be available to SimpleDBM server when it is starting up (as these may be involved in recovery) you need to ensure that custom type mappings are registered to the ``ObjectRegistry`` immediately after the server instance is constructed, but before the server is started.
 Typically this is handled by requiring each module to register its own types.